StuyPulse/Wildcard-LEDControl/README.md

 Essentially i2c_LED_Control_Slave.ino but uses the MemoryFree.h library.
 It is just to fully verify that there will be no memory problems.

 ### blinkyMK1
 The code for blinkyMK1, only controls the underlighting.
-Deprecated, not recommended.
+Not recommended, does not use "state machine"/"FPS" control style

 ### blinkyMK2
-The code for blinkyMK2, in progress.
-Use :)
+The code for blinkyMK2.
+Controls lift lighting.
+Can control underlighting, but it was never used.
+Version used for WildCard

 See layout:
 White wire - SDA